eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **How Rendering Works**
+## **State as a Snapshot**

-Welcome to **Branch 2.5** of the **React Lab**!
-This branch explores React's rendering process, inspired by the _React Documentation's_ `"React Render and Commit"`.
-It provides insights into how React refreshes and commits changes to the DOM efficiently, ensuring optimal performance and a smooth user experience.
-The render and commit phases are broken down to offer practical understanding of React's rendering algorithm.
+Welcome to **Branch 2.6** of the **React Lab**!
+This branch focuses on how React State functions as a snapshot, capturing specific moments during the lifecycle of your components.
+It explores how React records and manages state efficiently, ensuring reliable and adaptable component behavior.
+Practical examples illustrate how to utilize state snapshots to enhance the flexibility and robustness of your React applications.

-> **Note:** Source code will be added later.

 ---